Ian-Ennis/Ian-Ennis/README.md

 I enjoy experimenting with how to build thoughtful and purposeful projects while creating fun and enjoyable experiences for the user.
 So far, I have explored color choice, sound, ways of progressing and guiding users through an application, and providing something of value to overall health and well-being.

 About me:
 - I'm an avid hiker, camper, climber, and all-around explorer of the rocky mountains west of Denver where I'm originally from.
-I'm perpetually fascinated with nature and outdoor recreation.
+I'm perpetually fascinated with nature and outdoor recreation and incredibly passionate about environmental conservation.
 I'm also a huge fan astronomy and outerspace and see each as frontiers meriting further discovery.

 - I spend quite of bit of time in the garden, as I enjoy working toward a goal piece by piece not just to look over the work I've accomplished when finished, but to enjoy the process.
 Just like with my coding.